 I save my slow cooker roast for summer when the last thing I want to do is heat up the kitchen!

-If you like my Sunday roast recipe try my popular Meatloaf recipe.
-If you are looking for classic chicken comfort food recipes try my Chicken & Dumplings.
-This small one pound slow cooker Tri-Tip is perfect for two.
+If you like my Sunday roast recipe, try my popular 1 pound Meatloaf recipe.
+If you are looking for classic chicken comfort food recipes, try my small batch Bisquick Chicken and Dumplings.
+This small one-pound slow cooker Tri-Tip dinner for one is perfect for two.

 Temperature for Doneness and Safety

-Don’t poke at the roast too much because you don’t want those juices to drain out of the roast.
+Don’t poke at the roast too much; you don’t want the juices to drain out.
 Insert the thermometer at the thickest part of the roast.

 What can you use if you don’t have a Dutch oven?

-If you don’t have a Dutch oven then use a deeper oven-proof skillet like a deep cast-iron skillet will also work.
+If you don’t have a Dutch oven, a deeper oven-proof skillet, such as a deep cast-iron skillet, will also work.
 This works because you don’t need to cover the roast.

 What sauces go well with this Roast?